Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 Default setting is **disabled**.

 Example:
-A project includes two Flows, Flow A and Flow B. The process starts according Flow A and will reach a certain step which leads to a Flow B to go on processing.
+A project includes two Flows, Flow A and Flow B. The process starts according to Flow A and will reach a certain step, at which point Flow B begins processing.
-Flow B is immediately displayed in the editor when active and the Interaction Panel automatically switches to the Flow B as soon as it is opened in the Flow Editor.
+Now active, Flow B is immediately displayed in the editor and the Interaction Panel automatically switches to Flow B as soon as it is opened in the Flow Editor.

 ## More Information